ichantziaras/group-02-principles-homework-01/README.md

-timezone         | character vector | the timezone in ISO format (+0200 for every data point) status_code      | integer          | the HTTP status code status_code_type | factor           | the type of status code (success, client error, redirect etc.) date_time        | POSIXct          | the date and time as a UNIX timestamp (parsed from date, time and timezone) human_date_time  | POSIXlt          | the date and time as an R list for_uri          | character vector | the uniform resource identifier (the requested path) for_path         | character vector | the path to the requested uri (without ?qs or #anchors) for_extension    | character vector | the file extension, without leading dot, e.g. jpg, gif for_page         | logical          | whether the request is for a page (html or php) for_document     | logical          | whether the request is for a document (doc, xls etc.) for_blog         | logical          | whether the request is for a page on the blog from_ip          | character vector | the IP address in dotted decimal notation, e.g. 192.168.2.1 from_country     | factor           | the country from which the request originates, found by cross-referencing with a GeoIP database from_robot       | logical          | whether the request was made by a crawler from_mobile      | logical          | whether the traffic originates from a mobile browser, found by analyzing user_agent information
+timezone         | character vector | the timezone in ISO format (+0200 for every data point) status_code      | integer          | the HTTP status code status_code_type | factor           | the type of status code (success, client error, redirect etc.) object_size      | integer          | object size in bytes, untouched origin           | character vector | the page from which our user was referred referral_type    | factor           | whether the referral counts as internal, external, search, social and so on date             | character vector | the original date, untouched time             | character vector | the original time, untouched date_time        | POSIXct          | the date and time as a UNIX timestamp (parsed from date, time and timezone) human_date_time  | POSIXlt          | the date and time as an R list week_of_year     | integer          | the week of the year, 1-52 is_weekend       | logical          | whether the day of the request is a Saturday or a Sunday is_tail          | logical          | whether the request was made in the first or last week of our sample for_uri          | character vector | the uniform resource identifier (the requested path) for_path         | character vector | the path to the requested uri (without ?qs or #anchors) for_extension    | character vector | the file extension, without leading dot, e.g. jpg, gif for_page         | logical          | whether the request is for a page (html or php) for_document     | logical          | whether the request is for a document (doc, xls etc.) for_blog         | logical          | whether the request is for a page on the blog from_user_agent  | character vector | the browser or other tool that issued the request from_ip          | character vector | the IP address in dotted decimal notation, e.g. 192.168.2.1 from_country     | factor           | the country from which the request originates, found by using a GeoIP database from_robot       | logical          | whether the request was made by a crawler from_mobile      | logical          | whether the traffic originates from a mobile browser, extracted from from_user_agent

 For ease of analysis, we have chosen not to normalize the data, that is, to retain everything in a single table and not split the data into separate tables that describe requests, pages and users.
 However, we have tried to make the distinction between these different kinds of variables clear with the following naming scheme: